Ben21821/TAGsCallouts-Translations/README.md

 E.g. "main_endkey": "TRANSLATE HERE"

-When finsihed with your contributions, create a pull request and it will be taken into consideration.
+When finsihed with your contributions, CREATE A PULL REQUEST and it will be taken into consideration.

 Thank you for you help, we greatly appreciate it 😄